Malaysiakini

 Malaysiakini (English: "Malaysia Now") is an online news portal in Malaysia which was established in 1999.
 It is published in Malay, English, Chinese and Tamil, and is among the most read news portals in Malaysia.

 At the time of its founding in 1999, traditional print and broadcast media were tightly regulated and controlled by the Barisan Nasional government.
 Malaysiakini claimed it would try to achieve an independent voice without interference and restrictions from shareholders, advertisers or the government.

-Malaysiakini is unaffiliated with Malaysianow – a much smaller rival news website that uses the English translation of Malaysiakini as its name.
+Malaysiakini is unaffiliated with Malaysianow – a much smaller news website that uses the English translation of Malaysiakini as its name.

 History

 Founding

 Malaysiakini was founded by Premesh Chandran and Steven Gan in November 1999.
 Frustrated with the constraints they experienced while working for The Sun newspaper, Premesh and Gan decided to use the Multimedia Super Corridor (MSC) pledge to create a space for uncensored journalism.

 The site began with a staff of five journalists and a starting budget of $100,000, raised with the initial versions of the publication prepared by Premesh.
 Premesh was CEO, and Gan was editor-in-chief.

 For its first story, Malaysiakini posted a report on 20 November 1999 criticising the practices of Sin Chew Daily, Malaysia's largest-circulation Chinese-language newspaper.

 It reported that Sin Chew Daily had doctored a photograph of Malaysia's ruling party to remove the image of former deputy prime minister Anwar Ibrahim, who then had recently been imprisoned for corruption.

 According to BBC News, the Malaysiakini report led to "worldwide infamy" for Sin Chew Daily, and the newspaper later issued a public apology.